 We had a booking on JQ918 Melbourne to Townsville from 5:15 PM to 8:10 PM on an Airbus A320.
 But first we had to collect our luggage from baggage collection (it was just about last off), and take it to the JetStar counter, past the Qantas counter.
 Not impressed by this system at all.
 Not that we were short of time.
 We finally got back to Townsville around nine.
 Which is about when I went out to collect mail, since we actually have a working postal delivery here.

 Unpacking, starting one load of laundry under a threatening sky.
 This is the dry season up north.
 I am not sure why clouds fail to understand this.
 Shopping at Coles at Willows, in which Jean got a trolley full of fruit and vegetables.
 She is very much the person who gets sensible food.
 We had nothing much for breakfast in the place.
+I think I headed off to McDonalds, that being the only place open and willing to provide a newspaper while I ate.
+Back early, still working on catching up with email and so on.
 Put the laundry under shelter due to the threat of rain.

 Deleting Apple applications on your iPad and iPhone can be a pain.
 If you do not delete them on all devices (iPad, iPhone, computer), they are apt to return.